rvennam/istio-on-iks/nlb-to-istioingress.md

 ## Overview
 1. The Network Load Balancer NLB serves as the external entry point for incoming requests for the app using one of the portable public IP addresses.
 The Istio Ingress Gateway service is already exposed as a LoadBalancer service.
 2. Create a DNS host name `ibmcloud ks nlb-dns-create` for the Istio Ingress Gateway NLB IP.
-IKS will register the host name, creates TLS certs and stores them as a secret in the default namespace.
+IKS registers the host name, creates TLS certificates and stores them as a secret in the default namespace.
 3. Copy the TLS cert secret from the default namespace to the istio-system namespace and name it istio-ingressgateway-certs.
 Istio Ingress Gateway will use these certs to perform TLS termination.
 4. Enable Istio mesh wide encryption to achieve mTLS inside the cluster.
 The cert management is handled by Istio.